For more information please contact:

 call (864) 502 8201, email email@example.com, or contact

 (864) 232-4431 ext 125 or CYDB@clemson.edu

 The fantastic event featured examples of city residents who are growing food in the urban setting and implementing energy efficiency solutions.
 These residents are making city living more sustainable are willing to teach others to do the same.

-Local urban farmers are weaving rural elements in to their lives with such things as laying hens in the backyard, bee hives, landscaping with edible vegetables, herbs and flowers and implementing energy efficiency techniques that make living more sustainable.
-The urban farm movement is exploding across the nation as consumers choose to grow their own produce and buy locally as a way of ensuring healthier food and endorsing higher environmental standards.
+Local urban farmers are weaving rural elements in to their lives with such things as chicken coops, bee hives, landscaping with edible vegetables, herbs and flowers, and implementing energy efficiency techniques that make living more sustainable.
+The urban farm movement is exploding across the nation and consumers are choosing to grow their own produce and buy locally as a way of ensuring healthier food and endorsing higher environmental standards.

-The urban farming movement is reconnecting people to where food comes from while bringing affordable access to healthier food.
-When family members, friends and neighbors grow food together they save money, get physical exercise, create a supportive network and eat healthier.
+The urban farming movement is reconnecting people to food and where it comes from, while bringing affordable access to healthier food.
+When family members, friends, and neighbors grow food together, they save money, get physical exercise, create a supportive network, and eat healthier.

 If you are interested in serving on the 2013 Executive Committee, please contact 864-502-8201 or UFT@gofogreenville.org.

 North Main Organic Garden